Ationet/ationetdocs/AN-Native_Interface_Protocol-Spec.md

 status code.
 The body will contain a single JSON-formatted item with the “ResponseCode”, “ResponseMessage” and “ResponseError” fields.

-## 6 Statement Charges Interface
+## 6 Current Account Interface

-The Statement Charge message sends an instruction to ATIONet to apply a well-defined action on the current account subsystem, the subject of the action will be a sub-account of a contract, lets say a Vehicle or a Driver account.
+The Current Account message sends an instruction to ATIONet to apply a well-defined action on the current account subsystem.
+The subject of the action will be a sub-account of a contract, lets say a Vehicle or a Driver account.

-Depending on the type of charge, this message might be used by one or the other party of the contract (the subscriber or the fleet company).
+Depending on the type of charge this message might be used by one or the other party of the contract (the subscriber or the fleet company).

 ### 6.1 Action Codes